 Modems and routers look like twins.
 Here’s the difference.
 Routers cannot help you get the internet out of the wall and into your computer.

 A modem is a device that connects you to the internet.
 A router is the device that routes the internet signal between your modem and where you want to use that internet signal (i.e., your computing devices, such as desktop, laptop, tablet, smartphone, etc.)

 With all the wireless devices we have now, almost everyone has a home network, including a wireless router.
 Setting this up can be confusing.
 In fact, setting up a home network is something I get asked about often.
 Traders usually want my advice on exactly which wireless router to buy.

-Knowing the answers to the 5 questions below will help you determine the best wireless router for your home trading computer:
+Knowing the answers to these 5 questions below will help you determine the best wireless router for your home trading computer.